Ruce/ruce.github.io/index.md

 [![Pianola](/assets/img/PianolaScreenshot.png)](https://pianola.app)

-An application that plays AI-generated piano music, Pianola uses a large language model but the language is music!
+An application that plays AI-generated piano music, Pianola uses a large language model - but the language is music!
 Users seed (i.e. "prompt") the AI model by playing notes on the keyboard, or choosing example snippets from classical pieces.

-See it in action [here](https://pianola.app), or learn more about the technical details on the [GitHub repository](https://github.com/Ruce/pianola)!
+[See it in action](https://pianola.app), or learn more on the [GitHub repository](https://github.com/Ruce/pianola)!

 * * *